 Shawnee is certainly the most unusual and interesting village I have stumbled across while travelling the backroads of southeastern Ohio--or any other part of the country, for that matter.
 A visit there is an experience you don't easily forget.
 In fact, I have heard from a number of people who were so impressed by Shawnee's many unique features that they e-mailed me to suggest that I check it out.
 For my part, I happened to discover it in 1999, while on a trip to New Straitsville in search of the famous still-burning 1884 mine fire.
-I never did find the underground fire, but I did find one of the oddest Appalachian coal mining villages anywhere.
-I've since been back on several occasions, often to show the place to new people.
+I never did find the underground fire, but I did find one of the oddest villages anywhere.
+I've since been back on several occasions, usually to show the place to new people.

 Shawnee seems like a ghost town in many ways.
 There definitely are people living here--there's a bar, a little restaurant, a library, a post office.
 There is at least one police officer on duty at any given time in Shawnee; the station is in an old wooden building and the holding cells feature ordinary windows with rusty bars welded across them from the outside.

 What's so odd about Shawnee, you ask?
 It's hard to know where to begin.
 First of all, it's built up the side of a very steep hill, and many of the roads are so precipitously pitched that most of the cars I've owned wouldn't make it.
 When you come down State Route 93 you see the entire thing spread out on the hill like a model town in a toy railroad diorama.
 For years, the top of the hill and rear of the town was dominated by the very old public school.
 The school hadn't been open for many years, but the attached gymnasium was still used as a multipurpose room by the town.
 Among the quaint features of this very old place were the separate entrances for BOYS and GIRLS; the words were engraved above the doors.
-Tragically, the school was demolished sometime in 2002.
-Above and below are old and new photos of the school when it still watched over Shawnee; I took the more recent in spring 2001.
+Tragically, the school was demolished in 2002.
+Above and below are old and new photos of the school when it still watched over Shawnee, the more recent taken in spring 2001.

 Cats love Shawnee--or maybe it's the other way around.
 When we visited several times not long ago we saw dozens, and almost picked one up because we thought it was a stray.
 (It turned out to belong to an apartment nearby.)